-The revenue with regard to Ferretti International Holding S.p.A. amounting to €891 thousand at December 31, 2022 refers wholly rebillable costs.
+The revenue with regard to Ferretti International Holding S.p.A. amounting to $\in$ 3,770 thousand as at December 31, 2023 entirely refers to certain costs and expenses incurred by Ferretti S.p.A. for services carried out by several providers that shall be reimbursed by Ferretti International Holding S.p.A.